I Was Raised Christian: Should I Convert for My Jewish Partner?

 Whether you never accepted Christian beliefs for yourself, or once believed but are now doubting, this could be a good time to explore those beliefs before setting them aside as secondary or irrelevant to the relationship with the man or woman you love.

-Let your openness to discovery include what’s in your own heart.
-Ask yourself, does my core identity include a relationship with Jesus?
-Would you feel “at home” with the idea that you would no longer openly identify with Jesus, celebrate him, speak to him in prayer in front of your spouse, or share your faith in him with your loved ones, including your children?
-Because while your Jewish partner may not ask this of you, converting to Judaism probably would.
+Ask yourself, Does my core identity include a relationship with Jesus?
+Would you feel “at home” with the idea that you would no longer openly identify with Jesus, celebrate him, pray in his name in front of your spouse, or share your faith in him with your loved ones, including your children?
+Because while your Jewish partner may not ask you to renounce Jesus, converting to Judaism probably would.
 (Learn more about steps to converting to Judaism here.)

 Allow yourself time to reflect on your answers to these questions.
 If you’ve been having heated conversations with your partner when discussing each other’s beliefs, don’t rush past that friction.
-Pause to ask yourself, why are we upset?
-What are we defending?
+Pause to ask yourself, Why are we upset?
 What is causing us to feel misunderstood?
 You can’t answer for your partner, but you can always ask God, “Show me what is beneath these feelings I’m having.”

-Once you have taken the time to understand where you are at now, it’s time to explore your reasons for considering converting to Judaism.
+Now that you’ve taken the time to understand where you are now, it’s time to explore your reasons for considering converting to Judaism.

 Why Do You Want to Convert to Judaism?

-Your motives are closely connected with your expectations, and healthy relationships depend on being realistic about both.
-That’s why, when people begin a process of conversion to Judaism, one of the first questions a rabbi will wisely ask is, “Why do you want to convert?”
+When someone begins the process of conversion to Judaism, one of the first questions the rabbi will wisely ask is, “Why do you want to convert?”
 We suggest you begin answering that question for yourself right now.
+Here are the most common answers:

 • I want to better understand what it means to be Jewish.